 Mining is planned to be undertaken by conventional open pit methods of drill and blast, followed by load and haul.

-Detailed pit design work was completed based on pit optimisations using Whittle Four-X optimisation software.
+Detailed pit design work was completed based on pit optimisations result.
 Only Measured and Indicated Resources were used in the pit optimisation.